 Graduate students and postdoctoral researchers outside of Europe can also participate, but their travel and accommodation will not be reimbursed.

 All participants are asked to submit a pitch for a photo essay project.
-The project must be a work in progress, and the final project pitch dossier must be submitted by 11pm (GMT) on Monday, March 20th.
+The project must be a work in progress, and the final project pitch dossier must be submitted by 23:59 (CEST) on Monday, April 17th.

 It should include:

 A selection of 6-10 images that are part of a larger body of work about an issue or topic of your choice.
 The images must somehow relate to the concept of the trace and training school theme: “Archival Memories,” however, they can be directly from an archival collection and/or photos produced in relation to the theme.
 These images should not be captioned, but they can be sequenced or presented on the page in any format.

 A description of what you seek to achieve conceptually with your proposed photo essay.
 (Max.
 250 words)

 - Does the photo essay narrate or analyze a fieldwork encounter?
 If so, how does it do so?
 What issues does it address?

 - Does the photo essay seek to communicate or elicit a sensorial response?
 If so, why?
 And, to what end?

 - What does this photo essay trace, track, or make visible?
 What does it say about the trace, the materiality of photographic and archival practices, or the role of visual technologies in mediating knowledge?